SerhanMiah/VideoGameOnlineShop/README.md

 ### Win
 * Successful Integration: Bringing together a C# backend and an Angular frontend was no small feat.
 However, my meticulous planning and design made integration smoother than anticipated.
+* Updating the Cart when a registered user is logged in and hits the buy button in the game detail component page.
+* Having a greater understanding on how OOP works and how it is used both in the frontend and backend.